Epic asks court to throw out 'baseless' Particle Health lawsuit

 WHY IT MATTERS

-The October 15 letter to the court detailed what legal representative Lauren Moskowitz, partner at Cravath, Swaine & Moore called "core legal flaws" in the antitrust lawsuit, which alleges that Epic used its influence in the Carequality interoperability framework to block some of Particle's provider customers.
+The October 15 letter to the court detailed what legal representative Lauren Moskowitz, partner at Cravath, Swaine and Moore called "core legal flaws" in the antitrust lawsuit, which alleges that Epic used its influence in the Carequality interoperability framework to block some of Particle's provider customers.

 Moskowitz detailed a number of "deficiencies" in the complaint and accused Particle Health of "factual misstatements."